 Why aren’t more nonprofits taking advantage of matching gift opportunities?

 Raising adequate funds is a constant struggle for organizations of all sizes.
-Zeroing in on matching gift programs provides a great opportunity for nonprofits.
-They are essentially free money.
+Zeroing in on matching gift programs provides a great opportunity for nonprofits because they are essentially free money.

-- Limited to no knowledge of corporate giving programs
+- Limited or complete lack of knowledge of corporate giving programs

-- Incomplete employer information on donors (and spouses of donors)
+- Incomplete employer information from donors (and their spouses)

-- Issues regarding communications about the match process that help donors complete matching gift requests on their own
+- Unclear communications about the match process that donors must follow to submit matching gift requests

 These are certainly challenges, but not insurmountable ones.
 The best thing a nonprofit can do to increase matched gifts is raise awareness of them with the help of your donor management software.

-Ensure that your donors know the funds are out there waiting for them and do your best to make it easy for them to submit matching gifts.
+Ensure that your donors know the funds are out there waiting for them and do your best to make it easy for them to submit matching gift requests.

 Learn more by reading our rundown of the matching gift basics.